 The smell and aromas of coffee will be produced easily because the heat source directly contacts the beans.
 The heating aims at a certain spot of the bean so the uneven roasting takes place easily.
 The layers would be the most obvious.
 To roast the coffee with balanced taste requires lots of experience.

-Half hot air roasters' heating system relies on the heat contact from below the beans and the drum as well as the comprehensive heating by the hot air.
-In this way, the hot air can make up the uneven heating issue of direct fire type roaster and make the taste simpler, brighter and more uniform.
+Half hot air coffee roasters' heating system relies on the heat contact from below the beans and the drum as well as the comprehensive heating by the hot air.
+In this way, the hot air can make up the uneven heating issue of direct fire type coffee roasters and make the taste simpler, brighter and more uniform.

 The short-wave infrared light directly irradiates to the beans with lamps.
 The short-wave infrared radiation has good transmittance (up to 1 cm), which can uniformly heat the core and surface.
 It is the most uniform heating method.
 After the long-term testing by the users, it was found that since the infrared lamps are placed in the middle of the drum, the high-temperature area surrounding the lamps with the regulations of drum rotation speed can be used to create different layers of the core and surface of the bean.